 A formatted data frame using the

-or a data.frame for a single exposure-outcome pair generated byTwoSampleMR::harmonise_data
+format_radialfunction, or an object of classMRInputgenerated byMendelianRandomization::mr_inputor a data.frame for a single exposure-outcome pair generated byTwoSampleMR::harmonise_data.- alpha

 A value specifying the statistical significance threshold for identifying outliers (